 The high fat fraction in the pancreas makes the pancreas softer, which might increase the risk of POPF following PD.
-Liver Attenuation Index is the widely used radiological index to measure liver fat fraction[21].
-Similarly, Yardimici et al. proposed PAI as a simple tool to assess pancreatic fat fraction based on the study on 76 patients who underwent PD[22].
+Liver Attenuation Index is the widely used radiological index to measure liver fat fraction [21].
+Similarly, Yardimci et al [22] proposed PAI as a simple tool to assess pancreatic fat fraction based on the study of 76 patients who underwent PD.
 The PAI cut-off value of 0.67 was valuable for risk calculation in their research.
 Other studies also reported the usefulness of PAI in assessing pancreatic fat fraction[7,8].
 Although PAI was proposed as a simple tool that can be quickly evaluated, the lack of adequate external validation remains the primary impediment to its widespread adoption.
 In the present study, PAI was not useful for predicting CR-POPF.
 Also, PAI did not correlate with histological pancreatic fat fraction.
 On the other hand, PAI correlated negatively with PER, indicating an inverse relationship between pancreatic fat content with fibrosis and pancreatic texture.
 According to our analysis, PAI may not accurately reflect pancreas fat fraction and softness.
-However, the lack of predictability and correlation may be due to the small sample size and the underpowered study.
+However, the lack of predict-